By Jill T. Slomski

 Many Advisors Overestimate the Strength of Their Relationships

 Eighty-seven percent of advisors graded themselves an A or B in their understanding of women clients.
-Like Bill, the car salesman, they think they’re doing a doing a fine job—but they’re not.
+Like Jim, the car salesman, they think they’re doing a doing a fine job—but they’re not.
 The good news is that it’s not hard to recognize the approaches that seem to be right, but are actually backfiring, and fix them.
 Then the grades that count, the ones given by women clients, will start to improve.

 - Download the workbook below